andigortz/Django-Rest-Framework/README.md

 -Request and Response is one of the main core of Django Rest Framework.
 Request objects similar to the regular `HttpResponse` but more flexible and works well with web API, meanwhile Response uses to determine the correct/wrong content that return to client (command execute in browser use `http://127.0.0.1:8000/todos`)

 -Class based views is more powerful rather than using function based views.
-This patterns allow us to reuse common functionality, make easier to code and reducing repetition of code patterns (command execute in browser use `http://127.0.0.1:8000/todos` if you want to post a data and want to check it, use `http://127.0.0.1:8000/todos/1`)
+This patterns allow us to reuse common functionality, make easier to code and reducing repetition of code patterns (command execute in browser use `http://127.0.0.1:8000/todos` if you want to post a data and want to check it, use `http://127.0.0.1:8000/todos/1`).
+**Note: if you want to use mixing class-based views, route the urls first in todos.urls**

 -Authentication in django is useful for to a create restrictions on who can edit or delete in our API. this is like some more advance behaviour to make our API like : our code always associated with creator, only authenticate user can perform crud, unauthenticated user may should ask permissions to grant full access. (browsable API in browser use `http://127.0.0.1:8000/api/`, if you want to post a data, first login to admin system and add data in todos then use `http://127.0.0.1:8000/api/v1`, meanwhile if you want to test User Authentication you should migrate todos changes and server first `py manage.py migrate`. working login endpoint execute ` http://127.0.0.1:8000/api/v1/rest-auth/login/`, and logout endpoit ` http://127.0.0.1:8000/api/v1/rest-auth/logout/`.